cody-barker/portland-plant-list-vanilla-js/README.md

 ## How to See the List

-The api for the list is a database I created, and is only accessible via json-server hosted locally.
+The api for the list is a database I created, and is only accessible by cloning the repo and running a json server.
+See the heading "For Collaborators" at the bottom of the README for more info.
-From the parent directory cody@holodiscus:~/code/labs/phase-1/phase-1-project, run json-server --watch db.json in order to serve up the database.

 ## Features